Alumni Associate Research Fellows

 Lambert Michael Eric, 2020

-Research Topic: The American Analysis of Military and Security Development in the Wakhan Corridor
+Research Title: The American Analysis of Military and Security Development in the Wakhan Corridor

 Michael E. Lambert, PhD is a political psychologist and social engineer working at the intersection of medicine (social psychology and psychopharmacology) and political science, broadening the topics of Blue Ocean Strategy in international politics (quantitative and qualitative evaluation of the foreign policy of China, the United States and the European Union) and the study of mathematical models of strategic interaction between decision-makers in para-states.